 - Your knees should be at or below the level of your hips.

-- Avoid sitting in the same position for long periods of time.
+- Avoid sitting in the same position for long periods.
 Any single position, even a good one, will be tiring.
 Try to stand, stretch, and walk around every 45 minutes.

 What is the proper lying position?

-- Find the mattress that is right for you, comfort is important.
-Get a mattress that is firm and not too soft.
-The soft mattresses where you sink into may feel nice and comfy initially but is not good for your back/posture.
+- Find the mattress that is right for you; comfort is essential.
+Get a bed that is firm and not too soft.
+The soft mattresses you sink into may initially feel nice and comfy but are not suitable for your back/posture.

-- Sleep with a pillow under your head just big enough to maintain the normal cervical – neck – curve.
+- Sleep with a pillow under your head just big enough to maintain the standard cervical–neck – curve.

 - Avoid sleeping on your stomach.
-This position increases the curve in the lower back and this will aggravate backache.
+This position increases the curve in the lower back and aggravates backache.

 - Sleeping on your side or back is more often helpful for back pain.
 If you sleep on your side, place a pillow between your legs to prevent rotation of the lower spine.